SR&ED Capital Expenditures Policy

 However, a deduction for an expenditure on something that is merely a tool for performing SR&ED that will not be incorporated into a product created by a claimant may be included in the pool of deductible SR&ED expenditures if it otherwise qualifies.
 An example would be software purchased for use as a tool in computer-aided design.

-In determining whether a particular expenditure is on account of capital (capital expenditure) or income (current expenditure) within the provisions of the Income Tax Act, the question to be answered is whether a payment or a legal obligation to pay was related to the acquisition of a depreciable property, (see section 5.0), or whether the payment was simply a current expenditure.
-When answering such a question, an expenditure is considered to have been made at the time a payment is made unless the claimant has entered into a legal obligation to make (a) future payment(s).
+In determining whether a particular expenditure is on account of capital (capital expenditure) or income (current expenditure) within the provisions of the Income Tax Act, the question to be answered is whether a payment or a legal obligation to pay was related to the acquisition of a depreciable property, (see section 5.0), or whether the payment was simply for the use of the property.
+When answering such a question, an expenditure is considered to have been made at the time a payment is made unless the claimant has entered into a legal obligation to make one or more future payments.
 The treatment of the payment or the debt giving rise to the legal obligation to pay must be determined at the time of payment or when a definite obligation to make the payment has been entered into.

-In determining whether a payment can be considered a current expense in the form of a monthly payment or whether the individual payments or total obligation should be treated as a depreciable property (SR&ED capital property), it is not the individual payments that have to be considered but rather the total obligation to pay in relation to that which was acquired.
+In determining whether a payment can be considered a current expense in the form of a monthly payment or whether the individual payments or total obligation should be treated as a depreciable property (SR&ED property), it is not the individual payments that have to be considered but rather the total obligation to pay in relation to that which was acquired.

-Therefore, it is the total of the entire obligation that has to be considered at the time of making the obligation to determine whether it is a current expense or whether it will accrue some benefit for a future year(s).
-In order to be considered an amount in respect of depreciable property (right or license to use software), it is only necessary to establish that some part of the amount relates to use in a future year(s).
-In an agreement where there is no time guarantee for the use of the software and the payments are on a month to month basis with no time guarantee, the monthly payments in question can be considered to be current lease expenditures where it is reasonable to assume that the cost in respect to a future year(s) use is not being paid up front.
-Such current expenditures would be included on Form T661 as an SR&ED lease expenditure.
+In an agreement where there is no time guarantee for the use of the software and the payments are on a month to month basis, the monthly payments in question can be considered to be current lease expenditures where it is reasonable to assume that the cost in respect to use in a future year is not being paid up front.
+Such current expenditures would be included on Form T661 as an SR&ED lease expenditure, if incurred after December 15, 2024.

-Legislative References Income Tax Act
+Legislative References: Income Tax Act

 Paragraph 37(1)(a) Pool of deductible SR&ED expenditures – current expenditures

-Paragraph 37(1)(b) Pool of deductible SR&ED expenditures – capital expenditures [Repealed]
+Paragraph 37(1)(b) Pool of deductible SR&ED expenditures – capital expenditures

-Legislative References Income Tax Regulations
+Legislative References: Income Tax Regulations

 Paragraph 1102(1)(a) Items deducted from income deemed not to be on account of capital